cknv/cknv.dk/content/blog/2015/12/rewrite.md

 tags: [beetle, scarab]
 category: blog
 type: blog
-summary: Out with the cli tool in with the library (and a script).
+summary: Out with the cli tool, in with the library (and a script).
 ---
 So it has been a while since I last wrote.
 I have been lazy.